10 Things to See and Do in Budapest As a Solo Traveler

 Located in what was once the Jewish Ghetto, this area of Budapest all but collapsed after WWII when 10,000+ Jews were deported.
 In 2002-2004, these abandoned and crumbling buildings were transformed into what we now know as the “Ruin Bars”.
 Szimpla was the first to open up as an experiment, offering affordable drinks to a young crowd.
 Because of the success of Szimpla, many more bars have opened up in abandoned spaces around Budapest and are collectively referred to as the “Ruin Bars”.

 Even as a solo traveler, I highly recommend checking out this unique concept.
 If you don’t feel comfortable going out alone at night, head there early for a drink and leave before the crowds start to roll in.
 Szimpla Kert is by far the most famous ruin bar and opens at 6 pm daily.
-You could also consider joining a tour!
+You could also consider joining a tour if you’re looking for things to do in Budapest at night alone.

 9. Visit the Hungarian Parliament Building